OpenFreeEnergy/alchemiscale/docs/user_guide.rst

 =============================

 The ``weight`` of an actioned :py:class:`~alchemiscale.storage.models.Task` influences how likely it is to be chosen among the other :py:class:`~alchemiscale.storage.models.Task`\s actioned on the given :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`.
-An orthogonal mechanism to ``weight`` is :py:class:`~alchemiscale.storage.models.Task` ``priority``, which is a property of the :py:class:`~alchemiscale.storage.models.Task` itself and introduces some determinism to when is executed relative to other :py:class:`~alchemiscale.storage.models.Task`\s actioned on the same :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`.
+A complementary mechanism to ``weight`` is :py:class:`~alchemiscale.storage.models.Task` ``priority``, which is a property of the :py:class:`~alchemiscale.storage.models.Task` itself and introduces some determinism to when the :py:class:`~alchemiscale.storage.models.Task` is executed relative to other :py:class:`~alchemiscale.storage.models.Task`\s actioned on the same :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`.
 When a compute service has selected an :external+gufe:py:class:`~gufe.network.AlchemicalNetwork` to draw :py:class:`~alchemiscale.storage.models.Task`\s from, it first partitions the :py:class:`~alchemiscale.storage.models.Task`\s by ``priority``;
 the weighted selection is then performed *only* on those :py:class:`~alchemiscale.storage.models.Task`\s of the same, highest priority.
 In this way, a :py:class:`~alchemiscale.storage.models.Task` with ``priority`` 1 will always be chosen before a :py:class:`~alchemiscale.storage.models.Task` with ``priority`` 2, and so on, if they are both actioned on the same :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`\s.